 To ensure you’re constantly improving, you need to test what works, see what your shoppers like, and make adjustments based on how things are going.
 And don’t panic — perfection should never be your goal.
 You’ll be surprised to see how far consistent, incremental upgrades can take you.

 To make this feat a lighter lift, we recommend going with an automation solution.
 AI tools can track and analyze a host of customer support KPIs and highlight where your customer service is most effective.
 Moreover, they suggest where changes are most urgently needed to allow businesses to make better-informed decisions.

 To set you on the right path, there are several key support metrics you should be tracking from day one.
 Here’s an overview of the most important ones:

 Want more info into the biggest metrics in customer service you need to be tracking?
 Find it all in our blog post, Top 6 Customer Service Metrics You Should Measure.

 Ecommerce customer service is about much more than answering questions.

-Digital brands that offer a remarkable customer experience are the ones that really stand out.
+Online retailers that offer a remarkable customer experience are the ones that really stand out.
 They attract more potential customers, build brand loyalty, and generate revenue from customer support.